How To Build Your Own Point Of Sale System

 Putting together a point of sale system is much easier than you may think and it can save you a small fortune.
 We routinely get calls from retailers who have been quoted large sums for just one stand-alone system.
 But most people who own a home computer already have the skills needed to do it themselves.

-A POS system is basically a Windows computer with some simple devices connected to it like a slip printer, a bar code scanner and a cash drawer.
-These devices all connect to a plain, off-the-shelf Windows PC.
+A POS system is basically a Windows computer or tablet with some simple devices connected to it like a slip printer, a bar code scanner and a cash drawer.
+These devices all connect to a plain, off-the-shelf Windows PC, laptop or tablet.
 The manner in which they connect is not any more complicated than other hardware.
 The classic starter kit looks like this:

 Any Windows 7 or 8 computer, laptop or tablet ($500 to $800).

 A receipt printer - Star and Epson are popular brands ($200 to $250).
 This is not necessary if you only want to print invoices and statements - those will print on an ordinary printer (see next item).

 An inkjet or laser printer for invoices, statements, reports, price tags and bar code labels ($100 to $200).

 An automatic cash drawer ($100 to $150).

 A barcode scanner ($100 for a basic model, up to $200 for a laser scanner.
 This connects to a USB port with no other setups required.